-While the Maxent model is being trained, we can keep track of which environmental variables are making the greatest contribution to the model.
+While the Maxent model is being trained, we can keep track of which environmental variables are contributing to fitting the model.
 Each step of the Maxent algorithm increases the gain of the model by modifying the coefficient for a single feature; the program assigns the increase in the gain to the environmental variable(s) that the feature depends on.
 Converting to percentages at the end of the training process, we get the following table: